clair-design/vue-cli-plugin-clair/README.md

 - https://github.com/iview/vue-cli-plugin-iview
 - https://github.com/ElementUI/vue-cli-plugin-element

-And also thanks to the [vue-cli](https://cli.vuejs.org/) project and its contributors.
+And also thanks to the [@vue/cli](https://cli.vuejs.org/) project and its developers.